 These charges, called Sustainable Development Fees (SDF) is to help the government maintain the tourist traffic and regulate tourism from India, Maldives, and Bangladesh.

-The citizens of India don't need a Visa to visit Bhutan.
-However, they need to obtain a seven-day entry-cum-stay permit from the border offices.
-This permit is only valid for Phuentsholing, Paro and Thimpu.
-To travel beyond these three destinations, one has to extend their permit from immigration office in Thimpu.
-Also, if one needs to extend the stay beyond 7 days, it can be done in immigration office of Thimpu as well.
+This permit is only valid for Phuentsholing, Paro, and Thimpu.
+To travel beyond these three destinations, one has to extend the permit from the immigration office in Thimpu.
+Also, if one needs to extend the stay beyond 7 days, it can be done in the immigration office of Thimpu as well.

 a) Indian passport with a validity of at least 6 months

 b) Voter Identity Card issued by Election Commission of India

 c) Carry a photocopy of your Passport and 2 passport sized photographs

 d) Insurance for the duration of your visit

 e) Payment details of SDF

 1. Indian Passport with a validity of a minimum of 6 months